-First of all without people like Brian O'Kelley, CEO of AppNexus, and many others real-time bidding, real-time media buying and real-time advertising technology in general wouldn't be at the level of popularity and sophistication that we are seeing today.
+First of all without people like Brian O'Kelley, CEO of Xandr, and many others real-time bidding, real-time media buying and real-time advertising technology, in general, wouldn't be at the level of popularity and sophistication that we are seeing today.
 Second, keep in mind that this article looks into just one small slice of the entire real-time bidding and real-time media buying pie.
 One can easily show data points and evidence to represent a strong case for both paying lower or higher prices to buy media online using real-time advertising technology.

 The objective of this article is to provide an example that makes people think and examine the fact that just because you are buying online media using real-time bidding technology doesn't automatically mean that price points should rapidly decrease for ongoing campaigns or start off low right out of the gate.

-First off, real-time bidding is a relatively new and very dynamic method in which to buy online advertising.
-Real-time bidding technology enables the buying process to be automated where media buyers can evaluate, bid on and purchase ad inventory on an impression-by-impression basis.
-As a result, real-time bidding and real-time media buying creates one-to-one connections to consumers with greater scale, effectiveness and efficiency.
+First off, real-time bidding is a relatively new and very dynamic method by which to buy online advertising.
+Real-time bidding technology enables the buying process to be automated where media buyers can evaluate, bid on, and purchase ad inventory on an impression-by-impression basis.
+As a result, real-time bidding and real-time media buying creates one-to-one connections to consumers with greater scale, effectiveness, and efficiency.

 This new client wanted to run a retargeting campaign using dynamic ads that would show a carousel of the last 5 products a user viewed while visiting their website.
-(Note: you can see a couple example dynamic ads we have perviously designed by visiting our sample page.)
-This particular client had a good gameplan.
-A) Retargeting is often a high performing online advertising method that generates a lot of success for clients and B) dynamic ads provide an additional layer of connecting the client's products with potential customers.
-Every potential customer is unique, so not wasting ad impressions with a "one ad fits all" mentally is a good strategy to have.
+This particular client had a good game plan.
+A) Retargeting is often a high-performing online advertising method that generates a lot of success for clients and B) dynamic ads provide an additional layer of connecting the client's products with potential customers.
+Every potential customer is unique, so not wasting ad impressions with a "one ad fits all" mentality is a good strategy to have.

 There's a lot more meat on this real-time bidding bone to chew on but it will have to wait until another time.
 I am recovering from back surgery and have to put strict limits on how long I sit and babble on and on :-)